mrdr1720/mr/_posts/2021-08-12-gauging-sentiment.md

 My advice: don’t pay attention to the CNN Fear and Greed Index or Put/Call Ratio or whatever sentiment gauge is being circulated to try and gauge sentiment.
 Pay attention to the reluctant bulls because when they capitulate the boat is truly one-sided and downside risk is great.

 How to gauge this?
-I think the correct mix is complete arrogance amongst the permabulls (shit-talking, endless bullish chart posting, especially from people who had gone dormant for a number of weeks when things weren't so rosy) along with the aforementioned abandonment of bearish positions from the reluctant bulls.
+I think the correct mix is complete arrogance amongst the permabulls (shit-talking, endless bullish chart posting, especially from people who had gone dormant for a number of weeks when things weren't so rosy, etc.) along with the aforementioned abandonment of bearish positions from the reluctant bulls.
 In other words, when it is <i>really</i> hard to find people actually heavily positioned for a bear market.

 Trading is harder than it seems.